wanwenli/myblog/_posts/2018-09-13-How-do-bitcoin-mining-pools-pay.md

 ---
 layout: post
 title: How do Bitcoin mining pools pay their miners?
-excerpt: Insights of a data analytics project with onchain examples
+description: Insights of a data analytics project with onchain examples
-category: blockchain
+categories: blockchain
 ---

 Since the price of Bitcoin surged in the 2017 Q4,